-The other one is claims-made insurance, and with a claims-made policy, someone has to make a claim while a policy is in effect.
+The other one is claims-made insurance; with a claims-made policy, someone has to make a claim while a policy is in effect.
 So, tail insurance is necessary for this reason.
 Let’s say you’re with an employer for three years, and then you decide to leave for whatever reason, the contract terminates, and the policy ends.
-Well, there’s going to be a gap between the last day you work for the employer and the previous day someone can sue you.
+There will be a gap between the last day you work for the employer and the previous day someone can sue you.

 That’s called the statute of limitations, usually two years.
-There are some exceptions for minors being able to sue up until they’re an adult, but I’m not going to get into that right now.
+Some exceptions exist for minors who can sue until they’re adults, but I won’t get into that right now.

 Usually, it’s that kind of two-year window where tail coverage is necessary.
 And who pays for tail coverage will be dictated by the language in the employment contract you sign.
 If you’re working for a smaller physician-owned practice, I’d say it’s probably 75% of the time that you’ll be responsible for paying for tail insurance after the contract terminates.
 Let’s get into the details of that.

-In the agreement, it’s going to state typically, and it should, whatever type of policy.
+The agreement will state it typically, and it should, whatever type of policy.
 If it is a claims-made policy, it will say who is responsible for paying for the tail insurance price, and then that policy has to be secured before the last day you’re working for the employer you’re leaving.
 Tail insurance is generally about twice what your annual premium is.
 And the yearly premium is how much it costs to insure you every year, and it is entirely specialty dependent upon how much it costs to insure you, and then it also has to take into account where you’re practicing.

 Caps on Medical Malpractice Damages

-Some states have caps on medical malpractice damages, and it’s more physician-friendly, so the policy limits for malpractice damages are lower, and the potential awards for any settlement are lower.
+Some states have caps on medical malpractice damages, and it’s more physician-friendly.
+Hence, the policy limits for malpractice damages are lower, and the potential awards for any settlement are lower.
 And it won’t be as expensive, but just taking everything the entire United States, on average, has.

 Let’s say you’re a family practice.
 Probably around $6,000 a year, whereas if you’re in the surgical specialties, OB-GYN and neurosurgery are the two highest, and that could be 20 to 30,000 a year, sometimes even higher for those that have been out a very long time.
 As I said, the average is about twice your annual premium.
 Let’s take that family practice example.
 You have a $6,000 annual premium, and your tail cost will be around twice that.
 So, $12,000, and that’s a one-time payment.